smartinternz02/SI-GuidedProject-600098-1697456559/README.md

 ### 4. Development Phase
 In the Development Phase, we will actively implement the potato classification model, building on the plan created during the Planning Phase.
 This phase encompasses the following key elements:

+#### Development Phase
+Within the Development Phase, we will actively progress with the implementation of the potato disease classification model, building upon the blueprint formulated during the Planning Phase.
+This phase encompasses the following crucial elements:

+#### Dataset
+This section showcases images of various potato diseases, such as blight, scab, rot, and other ailments.
+These images are fundamental to our project, serving for classification, analysis, and visualization purposes.
+They are categorized by disease type for convenient accessibility and utilization in development, testing, and related project activities.

+#### Potato Disease Classification Jupyter Notebook
+The Jupyter Notebook contains code and guidelines for the deep learning-based classification of potato diseases.
+It covers different disease categories using image data.
+The notebook incorporates code snippets, explanations, and visual aids to assist users in creating and training potato disease classification models.

+#### Flask Source Code
+Here, you will find the Flask source code for the "Potato Disease Classification Project."
+This code includes route definitions, view functions, HTML templates, and Flask configurations.
+It is indispensable for comprehending how Flask powers the project's web application.

 #### Project Manual
 A project manual is a comprehensive guide that outlines project objectives, methodologies, roles, and best practices.
 It serves as a navigation tool and collaborative resource, ensuring systematic and successful project execution.